 Device Preconfiguration (new order only)

 Device Preconfiguration automates the configuration of Primex network devices for use with your OneVue account before they arrive at your facility - eliminating the need to manually configure a device onsite.
-Device Preconfiguration is completed after an order is placed with Primex and completed online from your OneVue account.
-Your OneVue account ID, the devices' assigned network and settings provided are configured into each device and the devices are labeled before they are shipped from Primex - it's an easy online process that allows devices to be ready for use when they arrive at your facility.
+Device Preconfiguration is completed online from your OneVue account.
+Once completed, Primex configures the devices with your OneVue account ID and settings provided during preconfiguration, and labels each device.
+It's an online process that allows devices to be ready for use when they arrive at your facility.

 OWDC app (new order and post-install)